Höhlentauchen / Cave Diving / Buceo en Cueva Riviera Maya

 Instructor Training IDC in German with examination IEC in English (German by arrangement).
 For candidates who are not planning to work abroad, this is the opportunity to complete their training in warm climate under the best conditions.

-Instructor Training in English/Spanish conducted together with my Razor Instructor colleagues and SDI Instructor Trainer Geraldine Solignac and Camilo Garcia.
-A hattrick that combines strong personalities, 50 years of concentrated experience, different teaching styles, extensive knowledge and the many strengths of each individual.
+Instructor Training in English/Spanish conducted together with my Razor Instructor colleague and SDI Instructor Trainer Geraldine Solignac.
+Daniel Gonzalez complementing the team with many years experience and available to teach in English or Spanish.
+We combine strong personalities, over 50 years of concentrated experience, different teaching styles, extensive knowledge and the many strengths of each individual.

 Preparation for working abroad, with CV and application coaching.
 We help with the preparation of CVs and with real tips and tricks when looking for a job.